bbakshev/currency-exchanger/README.md

 ## Description

-A simple JavaScript and Google Translator form for a user to input a phrase and receive a translation of the phrase from any language to the user's specified language.
+A simple JavaScript program that uses Exchnage Rate API to convert base currency to a desired currency.
+The user will have options to choose from a base currency and the desired currency for an exchange rate.

 ![final screen](/src/assets/images/ui.png)